jpienaar/mlir-hs/README.md

 Note that the `main` branch tracks the current HEAD of [LLVM](https://github.com/llvm/llvm-project) and so it is likely to be incompatible with any past releases.
-We are planning to provide release-specifi branches in the future, but only once the API stabilizes.
+We are planning to provide release-specific branches in the future, but only once the API stabilizes.
 For now your best bet is to develop against MLIR built from source.
 See the [Building MLIR from source](#building-mlir-from-source) section for guidance.